top of page

 Advertisement in Atlantic City Gazette-Review on 24 July 1885 / Advertisement in Newport Daily News (Newport, RI) on 11 June 1890 / Advertisement in The Philadelphia Times on 10 January 1889

-In 1876, Pennock established the first commercial creamery known in the State of Pennsylvania in the town of Toughkenamon and imported a centrifugal cream separator machine known as the "Danish-Weston," which was reportedly the first imported separator used in the United States.
-His butter became popular around the Philadelphia area, garnering noteworthy write-ups in newspapers such as The Philadelphia Times and The Lancaster Examiner, where his butter was described as a "golden morsel" that consumers would "never put tongue to anything so toothsome."
+In 1876, Pennock established the first commercial creamery in Pennsylvania, in the town of Toughkenamon, and imported a centrifugal cream separator known as the "Danish-Weston," which was reportedly the first imported separator used in the United States.
+His butter became popular around the Philadelphia area, garnering noteworthy write-ups in newspapers such as The Philadelphia Times and The Lancaster Examiner, where journalists described Pennock's butter as a "golden morsel" that consumers would "never put tongue to anything so toothsome."

 Article in The Eureka Post (Eureka, SD) on 5 May 1910

-Train pulling into Concordville Staton, photo courtesy of Concord Township Historical Society archives / P.E.
+Train pulling into Concordville Station, photo courtesy of Concord Township Historical Society archives / P.E.
 Sharpless Co. creamery in Concordville, photo courtesy of Concord Township Historical Society archives / Concordville Map c.
 1900

 ESTABLISHING A DAIRY EMPIRE

 Pennock organized the P.E.
 Sharpless Company into a corporation in 1902.
 He rapidly expanded his reach, opening offices in Atlantic City, New Jersey, and Philadelphia and operating seven branch creameries in Delaware and Chester Counties.
 The Lancaster Examiner reported in March 1902 that P.E.
-Sharpless Company butter was used in large cities such as Philadelphia, New York City, Baltimore, Washington DC, and the White House.
+Sharpless Company butter was popular in large cities such as Philadelphia, New York City, and Baltimore, and in Washington, D.C., and even at the White House during the administrations of William McKinley and Theodore Roosevelt.
 In January 1904, the P.E.
 Sharpless Company was granted a charter from the State, with a capital of $52,000 ($1.7 million in 2023).

 Article in The Lancaster Examiner, 5 March 1902 / Article in The Wilkes-Barre Times Leader, 7 January 1904

-Pennock opened a milk condensery plant in Rising Sun, Maryland, in October 1906.
-The building plans show a 115 x 44 ft. one-story building made of stone and frame, situated along a stop on the Baltimore Central Railroad.
-The most significant amount of milk handled at the Rising Sun condensery was reported to be 34,232 lbs. in one single day in 1908.
-Pennock also installed a state-of-the-art electric filtering system at the Rising Sun plant to reduce pollution in a nearby creek.
+In October 1906, Pennock opened a milk condensery plant in Rising Sun, Maryland.
+Building plans show a 115 x 44 ft. one-story building made of stone and frame, situated along a stop on the Baltimore Central Railroad.
+The most milk handled in a single day at the Rising Sun condensery was 34,232 lbs. in 1908.
+Pennock installed a state-of-the-art electric filtering system at the Rising Sun plant to reduce pollution in a nearby creek.
 In 1912, the condensery specialized in a new form of unsweetened sterilized milk for household use, known as the "Acorn brand."
 Their marketing slogan was "Keep your cow in the pantry using Acorn brand of sanitary sterilized milk."

 By December 1908, the P.E.
 Sharpless Company purchased five buildings in Philadelphia on Eleventh and Reno Streets.
-The Sharpless Company also purchased the former S.G.
+The Sharpless Company subsequently purchased the former S.G.
 England creamery in Zion, Delaware.
-In 1910, the Sharpless Company purchased the former William W. Sharpless plant, which was equipped with state-of-the-art Toughkenamon condensers.
-It began construction on a large cheese and storage building at the Concordville plant.
-The Concordville plant reported a total use of 11,000 lbs. of milk daily to produce 2,000 lbs. of cheese under the direction of master cheesemaker John.
-B. Fassler of Germany.
+In 1910, the Sharpless Company acquired the former William W. Sharpless plant in Toughkenamon, Pennsylvania, which was outfitted with modernized condensers.

 Article in The Midland Journal (Rising Sun, MD) on 4 February 1910 / Article in the New York Produce Review and American Creamery, 1907 / Article in the New York Produce Review and American Creamery, 1910